 Ms. Mok Ming Wai

-The Company is committed to upholding high standards of corporate governance which, it believes, is crucial to the development of the Company and safeguarding the interests of the shareholders of the Company.
-The Company has adopted sound governance and disclosure practices, and is committed to continuously improve these practices and inculcate an ethical corporate culture.
+The Company is committed to upholding high standards of corporate governance which, it believes, is crucial to the development of the Company and safeguarding the interests of the Shareholders of the Company.
+The Company has adopted sound governance and disclosure practices, and is committed to continuously improving these practices and inculcating an ethical corporate culture.

 Under the terms of reference, the duties of the Board in respect of corporate governance are as follows:

 1. to develop and review the policies and practices on corporate governance of the Group;

 2. to review and monitor the training and continuous professional development of Directors and senior management;

 3. to review and monitor the Group’s policies and practices on compliance with legal and regulatory requirements;